Fruzy135/flinco-finance/README.md

 ## 🧠 How It Works

-* Data disimpan menggunakan **localStorage**
+* Data is stored locally using **localStorage**
-* Service Worker digunakan untuk:
+* Service Worker enables:

   * caching
-  * offline access
+  * offline functionality
-* Manifest digunakan untuk:
+* Web App Manifest allows:

-  * install ke home screen
+  * app installation
-  * icon & theme app
+  * custom icons & theme

 ---

 ## 📌 Notes

-* Data hanya tersimpan di device (belum cloud sync)
+* Data is stored locally (no cloud sync yet)
-* Cocok untuk penggunaan personal
+* Designed for personal use
-* Bisa dikembangkan jadi full mobile app (APK)
+* Can be extended into a full mobile app (APK)

 ---

-## 🔮 Future Plans
+## 🔮 Future Improvements

-* ☁️ Cloud sync
+* ☁️ Cloud synchronization
-* 🔐 Login system
+* 🔐 Authentication system
 * 📊 Advanced analytics
-* 📲 Publish ke Play Store
+* 📲 Publish to Play Store

 ---